cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 The player names look ready-made to take the player's Cosmos addresses.

-Look around the code and you see that the action takes place in `src/components/Menu/NewGameModal/NewGameModal.tsx`.Thanks to the previous preparation with `CheckersSigningStargateClient` it is ready to send transactions>
+Look around the code and you see that the action takes place in `src/components/Menu/NewGameModal/NewGameModal.tsx`.
+Thanks to the previous preparation with `CheckersSigningStargateClient` it is ready to send transactions>

 1. In `extensions-gui.ts` declare an extension method to your `CheckersSigningStargateClient` that encapsulates knowledge about how to get the newly created game index out of the events: